mariecrane/training-material/topics/proteomics/tutorials/database-handling/tutorial.md

 # Concluding remarks
 {:.no_toc}

 In order to keep your proteins databases up-to-date, it is recommended to create a workflow out of the hands-on sections (to learn about workflows see [this tutorial]({{site.baseurl}}/topics/introduction/tutorials/galaxy-intro-101/tutorial.html)).
-You might also want to combine the mycoplasma databases to a single file, which you then easily can add to each of your main databases.
+You might also want to combine the mycoplasma databases into a single file, which you then easily can add to each of your main databases.

-Often you may not want to use the most recent database for reasons of reproducibility.
+Often, you may not want to use the most recent database for reasons of reproducibility.
 If so, you can transfer the final database of this tutorial into other histories to work with it.

 Further reading about construction of the optimal database: ([Kumar et al., Methods in molecular biology, 2017](https://www.ncbi.nlm.nih.gov/pubmed/27975281)).